 According to Investopedia, a real estate crash (aka housing crash) can occur when a housing bubble bursts.
 It’s a domino effect that can leave an economy in tatters.
 The good news is: you probably don’t have to worry about it too much right now.

 So is the Housing Market Going to Crash in 2021?

 Will the housing market crash in 2021?
 It seems unlikely.
 RedFin’s Marr makes a distinction between the collapse we saw during the Great Recession of 2008 and what we’re seeing right now.
 He points out that “back then it was easy credit that fueled speculation, not cheap credit.”
 Signs seem to point to significantly less chaos than the volatility that riddled the market in the early 2000s.

 Are we in a housing bubble in 2021?
 Probably not quite, technically speaking.

 Is the market reacting to the same factors as it was during the Great Recession and our last crash?
 No.

 Is the housing market going to crash in 2021?
 It doesn’t look like it.

 What Does This Mean for Sellers?

 Well, it’s been a seller’s market for a while now.
 There also doesn’t appear to be a ton to worry about when it comes to potential fallout in the near future.
 So now may still be a great time to sell.
-If you’re still worried about the other shoe dropping though, or if you’re considering other US housing market factors, you have options for selling quickly.
+If you’re still worried about the other shoe dropping though, or if you’re thinking about other US housing market factors, you always have options for selling quickly.